remarkjs/remark-lint/doc/create-a-custom-rule.md

 const generated = require("unist-util-generated");

 function isValidNode(node) {
-  // here we check whether the given node violates our rule
+  // Here we check whether the given node violates our rule.
-  // implementation details are not relevant to the scope of this example.
+  // Implementation details are not relevant to the scope of this example.
   // This is an overly simplified solution for demonstration purposes if (node.url && typeof node.url === "string") {
     return !node.url.endsWith(".gif");